-Communication and influence are modeled as the survivability of belief vectors under interpretation.
-A belief survives transmission when its transformed representation retains sufficient magnitude and structural integrity.
+Communication and influence are modeled as the survivability of concept vectors under interpretation.
+A concept survives transmission when its transformed representation retains sufficient magnitude and structural integrity.
 Failures of persuasion, miscommunication, ideological mutation, or loss of meaning arise naturally from this framework: they correspond to geometric degradation under repeated transformations.

-This geometric notion of survivability parallels concerns in AI alignment, where an agent’s internal representation of a goal may diverge from the human’s intended meaning \cite{gabriel2020artificial}.
+This geometric notion of survivability parallels concerns in AI alignment, where an agent's internal representation of a goal may diverge from the human's intended meaning \cite{gabriel2020artificial}.
 My approach provides a formal criterion for such divergences.